ICHydro/anaconda/installation/README.md

 ## 1. Server setup

 Anaconda is designed for a [LAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29 "LAMP wikipedia") or [WAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29#WAMP "WAMP wikipedia") setup.
 Installation depends on the particularities of your operating system, but some typical installation methods are described here.
+You can also use PostgreSQL instead of MySQL.

 ### Requirements:

 The Yii2 framework on which the project is built, needs PHP 5.4 or higher with the mbstring extension and PCRE-support.

 ### Redhat/Centos

+* Using MySQL:

 ```
 sudo yum install httpd mysql-server php php-mbstring php-pdo php-mysqlnd